-Please park your car in an appropriate space and come inside for your children.
-There is a bell that rings at 2:52 pm for students who attend after-school care or ride the bus.
-Please wait in the Great Hall until the second bell is rung at 2:57 pm so that the children can benefit from instruction and be released from the classroom in a safe and orderly fashion.
+Please pick-up your child along the plan that you have provided to your child’s teacher.
+If something needs to change with that plan please notify the front office and your child’s teacher.
+There is a bell that rings at 3:00pm to dismiss students.
 All students must by picked up by 3:05 pm as teachers cannot be responsible for them after that time.
 For their safety, any students not picked up in their classroom by 3:05 pm will wait in the office.
 Students will only be released to parents/guardians listed on the emergency care card.
 You will be asked to sign the late pick up book.

 Please remember that students are released at the following times at the end of the school day:

 3:00 pm – Kinder thru 5th pickup

 If your child must be withdrawn from school: